 Ironically, the difference comes in another similarity.
 Both Grant and Gardner have the ability to make you almost empathize with their characters, then they do something that makes you want to slap the piss out of them.
 As I said in my review of “Airport ’77”, when Lee Grant does this, it’s impressive because her character isn’t terribly important to the plot.
 That’s a common problem problem in this sort of film, but Gardner overcomes an even larger version of it.
 In many respects, Gardner’s “Remy” really only exists to illustrate what an asshole Charlton Heston’s character is, which really isn’t necessary since we get to see him playing “grab-ass” with a woman half his age and staying married to Gardner for the sole reason her father can make or break his career.
-In other she shines in a role which doesn’t really matter.
+In other words, she shines in a role which doesn’t really matter.

 Not only is that not easy to do, it begs the question which sets up my sports analogy.

 Ava Gardner was born in an out-of-the-way town in North Carolina; she certainly was not somebody who seemed destined for a meteoric rise.
 But that’s exactly what happened once a photo displayed in her brother-in-law’s studio of the small-town girl/exotic head-turner caught the attention of Barnard Duhan, a Loews Theaters legal clerk who often worked as a talent scout for MGM.
 In no time at all, Gardner was doing a screen test for studio head Louis B. Mayer, after which he supposedly commented: “She can’t act.
 She can’t talk.
 She’s terrific.
 Sign her!”